Countryside Illinois Police Department receives DJI M30T drone

 The inception of this drone-related proposal can be traced back to a tragic mass shooting at Aurora’s Henry Pratt Company in 2019.
 The urgency for such a measure was reignited following another shooting at a Highland Park parade on July 4, 2022.

-Kenny Winslow, heading the Illinois Association of Chiefs of Police, expressed his endorsement of the legislation, emphasizing the life-saving potential of Drone Technology.
+Kenny Winslow, heading the Illinois Association of Chiefs of Police, expressed his endorsement of the legislation, emphasizing the life-saving potential of drone technology.

 Winslow stated, “We’re trying to be as transparent with the public as we can,” further lauding the bill’s inclusion of protective clauses.
 These provisions require police to display notices during drone surveillance and to maintain a record of their flight paths.